 Selected research projects

 Human Rights and Population Control.
-The Fight Against Overpopulation as a Humanitarian Mission, 1940–1995 (PhD thesis)
+Overpopulation discourse and reproductive policies from 1940–1995 (PhD thesis)

 Between Activism and Diplomacy.
 Eleanor Roosevelt and International Human Rights, 1936–1962 (completed 2017)